Zang3th/RenderingEngine/README.md

 ### Objectives:
    - Simple OpenGL-Wrapper functions
       - Located in the engine-core
-   - Example applications to show how use the wrapper functions
+   - Example applications on how to use the wrapper functions
       - Sandbox: Box-Picker (2D)
       - WrathGL: Terrain-Creator (3D)
    - Written entirely in C